Academic Resources Fair

 If you have additional questions, then you may follow up with either a Department Representative at the Fair or with econ-advising at any time.

-Graduate Student Advisors will hold weekly office hours via Zoom and respond daily to student emails.
+Graduate Student Advisors will hold weekly office hours and respond daily to student emails.
 The advisors discuss major requirements, course scheduling and selection, checklists and your progress in the major.
 Outside of transfer credit or study abroad questions, students should direct all questions and concerns about their major to econ-advising either through email at email@example.com or in office hours.
-Details about how to schedule an appointment with an adviser will be posted on the Advisors page of the website shortly before classes begin.
+Office hours will be posted on the Advisors page of the website shortly before classes begin.

 Advising hours during the first two weeks of the semester are generally very busy.
-If you would like to have a longer more relaxed conversation with an adviser and your question is not urgent, then we recommend that you schedule an appointment with them once the initial rush is over.
+If you would like to have a longer more relaxed conversation with an adviser and your question is not urgent, then we recommend that you speak with them once the initial rush is over.

 Placement in Economics